Indian Drinks & Beverages

 Thandai is a spiced cold milk drink made with almonds, pistachios, melon seeds, rose petals, saffron, and a blend of spices including pepper and cardamom.
 It is traditionally made for Holi, the spring festival of colour.
 It is cooling, rich, and deeply aromatic.

 Haldi doodh is warm milk with turmeric and black pepper.
 Turmeric gives it its deep yellow colour and slightly bitter edge.
-Black pepper is added because it aids the absorption of the turmeric.
+Black pepper is added alongside it.
 It is the drink every Indian mother makes when someone in the house has a sore throat or a cold.
-In the West, it has been rebranded as golden milk, but it has been in Indian kitchens for generations.
+In the West, it has been rebranded as golden milk, but the recipe has not changed.

 Nimbu pani is fresh lime juice with water, salt, and sugar made in two minutes.
 Aam panna is made from raw green mangoes that are boiled or roasted, then blended with cumin, black salt, and sugar.
 It is tarter, more complex, and specifically a summer drink made when raw mangoes are in season.